BotanAtomic/BotanAtomic/README.md

 - 🚀 Co-founded **Deepn**, an algorithmic trading platform, where I developed a custom programming language called **Flow** to optimize trading strategies.

 ## 🛠️ Projects
-Here are some highlights from my work:
+Here are some highlights from my public work:

 ### [FaceID](https://github.com/BotanAtomic/FaceID)
 A face recognition system leveraging deep learning techniques for identity verification.
 It employs cutting-edge computer vision and neural network approaches to ensure high accuracy and performance.